googlemaps/google-maps-services-python/.github/ISSUE_TEMPLATE/support_request.md

 ---
 name: Support request
 about: If you have a support contract with Google, please create an issue in the Google Cloud Support console.
+title: ''
-label: 'triage me, type: question'
+labels: 'triage me, type: question'
+assignees: ''

 ---

 **PLEASE READ**

 If you have a support contract with Google, please create an issue in the [support console](https://cloud.google.com/support/).
 This will ensure a timely response.